alshedivat/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A growing collection of my personal projects.
+These were either done for fun or work related matters.
+Most of my projects' source code can be found on my <a href='https://github.com/m4mbo'>Github</a>
 nav: true
 nav_order: 3
 display_categories: [work, fun]